 - A19.
-Obtaining an understanding of the service organization's system, including controls, included in the scope of the engagement, assists the service auditor in: - Identifying the boundaries of that system, and how it interfaces with other systems. - Assessing whether the service organization's description fairly presents the system that has been designed and implemented. - Determining which controls are necessary to achieve the control objectives stated in the service organization's description of its system. - Assessing whether controls were suitably designed. - Assessing, in the case of a type 2 report, whether controls were operating effectively. - A20.
+Obtaining an understanding of the service organization's system, including controls, included in the scope of the engagement, assists the service auditor in: - Identifying the boundaries of that system, and how it interfaces with other systems. - Assessing whether the service organization's description fairly presents the system that has been designed and implemented. - Obtaining an understanding of internal control over the preparation of the service organization's statement. - Determining which controls are necessary to achieve the control objectives stated in the service organization's description of its system. - Assessing whether controls were suitably designed. - Assessing, in the case of a type 2 report, whether controls were operating effectively. - A20.
 The service auditor's procedures to obtain this understanding may include: - Inquiring of those within the service organization who, in the service auditor's judgment, may have relevant information. - Observing operations and inspecting documents, reports, printed and electronic records of transaction processing. - Inspecting a selection of agreements between the service organization and user entities to identify their common terms. - Reperforming control procedures.